pseudo7799/Power-BI-Projects/README.md

 2) Consumer segment makes 50% of all sales among Consumer, Home Office and Corporate segments.

-Additional Visuals -
+Additional Visual -

-1) Top 5 Customers - If Superstore wants to provide perks to their customers
+Top 5 Customers - If Superstore wants to provide perks to their customers
    ![image](https://github.com/pseudo7799/Power-BI-Projects/assets/156554807/4a2a8d51-592f-490f-b5cd-faa4fb37f3e3)

-2) Demographic Analysis - If Superstore wants to perform analysis prioritizing demographics instead of product category analysis we saw before then they can use this dashboard